scao53/SDS192MP1FALL2024/README.md

 # Mini-Project 1

+I'm happy to announce that `tripaccess 0.1.0: American Travel Behavior and Access Datasets` is now available on CRAN.
+It contains four datasets `tripaccess`, `person`, `house`, and `trip`, constructed from the [National Household Travel Survey (NHTS)](https://nhts.ornl.gov/) 2017 person, house, and trip files.
+It includes personal trips, mobility, demographic, and household information.
+It is suitable for data visualization, data wrangling, joining datasets, exploratory data analysis, group comparisons, simple linear regression, categorical data analysis, and data ethics discussion in data science and statistics classes.

+One goal of this data package is to increase awareness of disability inclusion by examining factors or characteristics that are associated with different travel behaviors of people who have a travel disability.
+The `tripaccess` and `person` datasets include a variable
+`travel_disability`, indicating whether respondents have a medical condition “that makes it difficult to travel outside of home”.
+These two datasets also include travel accommodations information, e.g., walker, cane.

+Please install `tripaccess` with: `install.packages("tripaccess")` to use the `tripaccess`, `person`, `house`, and `trip` datasets.

+Please see [the package site](https://scao53.github.io/tripaccess/) for more example usage of these datasets.

-This repo shows Version 2.0 of this project based on JEDI-STARS working group's feedback and my work in that group in Spring 2026.
+(Archived) This repo shows Version 2.0 of this project based on JEDI-STARS working group's feedback and my work in that group in Spring 2026.
 Version 1.0 of this project was a data visualization mini-project I created for my Introduction to Data Science course at Smith College in Fall 2024.

 ## Basic outline